 ( * By the way, if anyone is running Boston, let me know and we can grab a beer after the race.
 And if you need a place to stay, I have couches and friends with couches, and am a 10 minute subway ride from the buses to the start.
 I’m dead serious about this.
 Last year I was dead serious about the race, almost literally.)

 • Cell phones.
 Bring em’.
 Put them in your bag.
 It makes finding people at the finish a lot easier, especially if some of the people you are going to try to find are skiing the race in more than 3:00.
 I think there’s reception at Telemark, but if you battery is low, it might be a good idea to shut it off, especially if you plan to take a while to ski the race. (iPhone users tracking with GPS take note: if you turn off cellular data, you’ll keep your battery intact while still getting GPS, you just won’t be able to surf the web, which you shouldn’t be doing during the race anyway.)
 Keep your phone in the center of your bag so it stays warm-ish and the battery doesn’t deplete.
 Or just turn it off.

-Once in Hayward, there’s usually decent reception until the second and third waves start rolling in, at which point it can overwhelm the network.
+Once in Hayward, there’s usually decent reception until the second and third waves start rolling in, at which point it can overwhelm the network (in 2019, Verizon is bringing a portable tower in, so this may alleviate these issues).
 The Birkie will have wifi in their celebration area, which may or may not also get overwhelmed.
 A protip learned from the anti-Trump marches (btw, if any readers of this blog are Trump supporters, go die in a hole) is that while text and data channels may get overwhelmed, you can often place a phone call without any issue.
 So use your phone—wait for it—as a phone!